 How quickly will I get cremated remains back?

 - Once we have a signed cremation authorization, the cremation permit has been issued, and the balance is paid in full your loved one will be ready for cremation.
 We will typically have cremated remains ready in about 7 business days.
 Please let your arranger know if you are having a Memorial Service or if you need to have remains by a specific date / time.
 Although we can't make any guarantees we will do everything we can to accommodate.

 - Yes - You can bring in your own container.
-We will transfer the cremated remains for you at no charge..
+Transferring of cremated remains to any container is $35 per container.
 We also offer a wide array of urns in our online store.